giantswarm/gapps-automation/README.md

 According to Google docs Apps Script Libraries should be used sparingly to avoid decreasing performance.

-We maintain a single library project, called `library`, which includes all our shared code for App Script work.
+We maintain a shared directory based library, called `lib`, which includes all our shared code for App Script work.

+This directory is symlinked into each project that uses it.

+For external Apps Script projects, vendoring or GIT sub-modules are possible solutions.